Elkfox/shopify-theme-framework/docs/_documentation/helper-classes.md

 ###### Show

-Elements will only be visible on the defined screen width
+Elements will only be visible on the defined screen width.
 {% highlight html %}
   <div class="xl-show">Only visible on extra large screens</div>
   <div class="l-show">Only visible on large screens</div>